pachyderm/docs-content/latest/run-commands/pachctl_resume_transaction.md

 ### Synopsis

-Set an existing transaction as active.
+This command sets an existing transaction as active; to be used with `pachctl stop transaction`.

 ```
 pachctl resume transaction <transaction> [flags]